- How do I apply for housing?

 - Are the residence halls/apartments open during the holidays?

 How do I apply for housing?
-Interested students can request a housing contract and information on our Residence Life web page by clicking on How to Apply for Housing.
-Follow the directions to complete your Housing Contract on line.
-Accept the conditons of the contract and click the submit button.
+Interested students can request a housing contract and information on our Residence Life web page by clicking on How to Applying for Housing.
+Follow the directions to complete your housing contract on line.
+Accept the conditons of the contract, and click the submit button.
 A copy of your contract will be sent to your WPUNJ e-mail account and our office.
-You are required pay a $150.00 non-refundable deposit to reerve a room on campus.
+You are required pay a $150.00 non-refundable deposit to reserve a room on campus.
 If the deposit is not paid, the contract will be cancelled.

 Students who do not have specific roommate requests are assigned by the Residence Life staff.
-Available for the fall term only, you can also use our roommate matching service RoomSync.The link to this Facebook app is on our Residence Life web page How to apply to housing.
+Available for the fall term only, you can also use our roommate matching service RoomSync.The link to this Facebook app is on our Residence Life web page Applying for Housing.
 There is no guarantee the match will be perfect; however, we consider assignments by academic major, music preferences, and lifestyles that you have shared with us.
 If you do not complete the roommate survey or participate in the roommate service, then you are randomly assigned.

 Can I request to live in a specific residence hall?
 Residence Life does not guarantee requests for buildings.
-Four of our residences, Heritage, Pioneer, High Mountain West, and Matelson Halls are reserved for upper class students only.
-Freshmen residences are Overlook South and High Mountain East.
-High Mountain East and West are communities that are part of our ‘learning communities’.
-Students are assigned to High Mountain East as recommended by the Honors Program faculty.
+Seven of our residences, Heritage, Pioneer, High Mountain West, Century Hillside, Overlook North and White Halls are reserved for upper class students only.
+Freshmen residences are Overlook South Matelson and High Mountain East.

 What chance do I have of getting a single room?
 We have very few single rooms on campus.
 Many of our single rooms are awarded to students presenting a strong medical need that is documented by a doctor or official organization.
 All requests are reviewed with the Office of Disability Services and the Health and Wellness Center.
 We encourage students seeking special medical accommodations while living on campus to contact these offices first before asking Residence Life to assign a single.
 Single rooms not given to those with a medical need are offered through a lottery process to the general resident population during Room Selection in the spring.